mahavedalla/mahavedalla/docs/questions/patipada/whether-the-factors-of-the-noble-eightfold-path-are-separate-or-related.md

-# Whether the factors of the noble eightfold path are separate or related?
+Question: Whether the factors of the noble eightfold path are separate or related?
 Answer in Brief: -
  Category: Paṭipadā
 Sutta References: MN 117